 Crowbar Cafe and Saloon

-Located next to the museum the Crowbar Cafe.
-This little diner serves us with some delicious food.
+Located next to the museum is the Crowbar Cafe.
+This little diner serves us some delicious food.
 Everything on the menu is good!
-If you are going to spend some time in Death Valley National Park this is your last chance to enjoy a good meal for a fair price until you return trip.
+If you will spend some time in Death Valley National Park, this is your last chance to enjoy a good meal for a fair price until your return trip.

-Weekends the Crowbar is frequented by bikers, California tourists and day-trippers from Las Vegas.
-Once a year the town celebrates Old West Days with country music, period costumes and lots of tasty BBQ.
+On Weekends the Crowbar is frequented by bikers, California tourists, and day-trippers from Las Vegas.
+Once a year, the town celebrates Old West Days with country music, period costumes, and lots of tasty BBQ.
 Crowbar Saloon T-Shirts can be purchased across the street at the general store.

 For history buffs, the Shoshone Museum is a must-see.
 Located in a former gas station, the museum house a huge collection of artifacts and photographs about the region’s past.

-One of the most interesting displays at the Shoshone Museum skeletal is the remains of a prehistoric Mammoth found in the nearby hills.
+One of the most interesting displays at the Shoshone Museum skeletal remains a prehistoric Mammoth found in the nearby hills.
 Outside the museum is an impressive collection of mining artifacts.

 Charles Brown General Store